13917931-project-tasks/dnstun-docs/zeek_info.md

 - You should **not** write the `.zeek` extension while adding tour script to `local.zeek` file.

 ## Creating a new analyzer

+- Zeek also has a wide about creating analyzers.
+Zeek has a deep integration with Spicy parser generator